 - Order wood to fuel your oven such as silver birch.

 - Treat yourself with a decent bottle of olive oil for dressings and topping your pizza.

 What makes the perfect pizza?

-Having all the kit helps but doesn’t necessarily mean that the taste of your dough will be perfect too.
-There are pizza dough recipes galore out there, and one from Associazione Verace Pizza Napoletana dictates exactly how to make the perfect pizza dough is definitely worth trying.
+Having all the kit helps but doesn’t necessarily mean that the taste of your dough will be perfect too, however, we can help here too!
+We’ve partnered with Dough and Glory who make the best pre-made pizza dough around (they supply top pizza restaurants around the UK!).
+That said, there are pizza dough recipes galore out there, and one from Associazione Verace Pizza Napoletana dictates exactly how to make the perfect pizza dough is definitely worth trying.
 Be brave, experiment, test and learn!
-If you’re looking for shop-bought pizza dough, the best we’ve tried is Jus Roll Sourdough Pizza Dough.
-An alternative is Northern Pizza Dough Co which is great too.

 Pizza toppings create all manner of debate but in our opinion, keep it simple.
 The tomato sauce is key and where you can, use marzano tomatoes – they’re simply the best!
 Here are ideas to try: